Venezuelan Bombshell Michelle Lewin Braless As She Teases Topless Photo Shoot, Shares Sexy Shots On Instagram

 Self-described “fitness diva” Michelle Lewin has taken a passion for fitness and built it into an impressive brand.
-Lewin grew up in Venezuela and has been based in Miami for a while now and she notes on her website that she has become one of the biggest names in the fitness industry in record time.
-The fitness model, who has appeared in Sports Illustrated and numerous other publications, has shared some insane shots to her Instagram page in recent days that her fans will not want to miss.
+Lewin grew up in Venezuela and has been based in Miami for a while now, and she notes on her website that she has become one of the biggest names in the fitness industry in record time.
+The fitness model, who has appeared in Sports Illustrated and numerous other publications, shared some insane shots to her Instagram page in recent days that her fans will not want to miss.

 On Sunday, Lewin shared a video clip to her Instagram page showing her posing for some shots.
-It looks like she was having photos taken to promote her M Elle fashion line and she made it fairly difficult for her followers to focus on the products at hand.
+It looks like she was having photos taken to promote her M Elle fashion line, and she made it fairly difficult for her followers to focus on the products at hand.

 The clip shows Lewin being photographed near the ocean at nighttime.
-She has her short blonde hair clicked back over her head and she’s wearing a pair of her jeans as she stands topless and laughs at times.
+She has her short, blonde hair slicked back over her head, and she’s wearing a pair of her jeans as she stands topless and laughs at times.

 Lewin is posed in a position where she can flaunt one muscular calf and her insane abs.
 In addition, her athletic back and shoulders are on full display.
 Michelle turns her back to the camera and holds up her arm for a brief moment before covering her breasts back up with her arms again.

 The Venezuelan beauty has more than 13.4 million Instagram followers and more than 1 million have shown their love for this post in less than a full day.
-Lewin shared some additional sexy views of this shoot via her Instagram Stories and in some she flaunted her curvy derriere and a bit of sideboob as she arched her back and leaned against a palm tree seductively.
+Lewin shared some additional sexy views of this shoot via her Instagram Stories and in some, she flaunted her curvy derriere and a bit of sideboob as she arched her back and leaned against a palm tree seductively.

 Other recent Instagram posts show Lewin sharing some motivational thoughts for her fans as she shows off her chiseled midriff.
-One photo shows her wearing a gray sports bra and gray skirt and she has one knee bent to ensure her athletic legs pop in the shot.
+One photo shows her wearing a gray sports bra and gray skirt, and she has one knee bent to ensure her athletic legs pop in the shot.

 Another photo shoot post on Instagram from earlier this month shows Lewin in a gorgeous pink bikini while shaking her stuff in Puerto Rico.
 This look features Michelle wearing long, blonde extensions that completely transform her look as she does a little dance in one of her own bikinis.

-The Venezuelan beauty keeps her followers motivated with her insanely fit physique and fans are always responsive to her sexy posts, motivational thoughts, and fitness insight.
-It looks like Michelle Lewin has been busy developing a lot of new pieces for her M Elle line and her fans cannot wait to see more.
+The Venezuelan beauty keeps her followers motivated with her insanely fit physique, and fans are always responsive to her sexy posts, motivational thoughts, and fitness insight.
+It looks like Michelle Lewin has been busy developing a lot of new pieces for her M Elle line, and her fans cannot wait to see more.